abdifatah19/Web-development/README.md

 # Web-development
-This is the capstone project -Taksystem
+This is a simple and easy website for making appointment with Doctor's.
+Docotors can also use the same website to provide comments for a parrticular appointment.